Eternal Life

 A gift is something that is received.
 I have a friend that has no more family, so for Christmas he goes out and buys things for his self, wraps them, and places them under a Christmas tree.
 On Christmas morning, all alone, he opens them.
 How sad is that?
 Those are not real gifts – he bought them!

 According to God, as written in His Word, the Bible, eternal life is a gift.
-That’s right, a gift.
+That’s right, a gift!
 In the letter to the Romans we read that the “gift of God is eternal life…” (Romans 6:23).
 God is offering it to you for the taking.
 He is offering it to you for free!
 But it wasn’t cheep.
 It cost Him a whole lot – it cost him his Son.

-God loved the world so much, that He gave his only begotten Son…” (John 3:16).
+“God loved the world so much, that He gave his only begotten Son…” (John 3:16).
 Why did God give his Son?
-Well, so that you and I could be rescued from the eternal penalty we owe for our sins – our breaking of God’s laws.
-Our lies, our lusts, our broken promises, you name it: all of these things are sins.
-Each one deserved separation from a holy God.
-But God “so loved the world, that he gave his only begotten Son (Jesus), that whosoever [puts his whole faith] in Him, would not perish (be separated from God), but have eternal life.
+Well, so that you and I could be rescued from the eternal penalty we owe for our sin (breaking God’s law).
+Our lies, our lusts, our broken promises, you name it: all of these things are sin.
+Each one deserves separation from a holy God.
+BUT God “so loved the world, that he gave his only begotten Son (Jesus), that whosoever [puts his whole faith] in Him, should not perish (be separated from God), but have eternal life.”

 Why did He give it?

-All men and women have broken God’s laws.
+All men and women have broken God’s law.
 And even though you may have not actually committed murder, or robbed a bank, or abused a child, James 2:10 (RSV) says, “For whoever keeps the whole law but fails in one point has become guilty of all of it.”
 So, you see, we need a Savior.
 We need the Gift that God is offering.
 Won’t you accept it?

 The whole verse in Romans (6:23) goes like this: “The wages of sin is death, but the gift of God is eternal life, through Jesus Christ our Lord.”
 This is why C.S.
 Lewis said those words above.
 Eternal life is a gift, but it will not be offered indefinitely.
 You see, all of us will die, one day.
 Hebrews 9:27 says that it “is appointed unto man once to die; but after this, the judgment.”
 One day we must either give an account for our lawbreaking, or rest in the fact that our account has already been settled by putting our faith in Jesus.